cyb3rjerry/c-b.io/content/blog/cybersecurity/threat_hunting_for_shits_and_giggles.md

 ## Chrome.exe

+Before going straight into reverse engineering, I think it's worth taking a bit of time to comprehend the context behind the binary we've collected.
+You obviously won't be able to understand _exactly_ what it does from the get-go but it'll most likely give us a few points such as where we should start, which tools we should use, if there's any clear signs that this is malware and stuff like that.
+It's not obligatory but I feel like it's good practice.

 ### Doing a bit of recon

 To fully understand exactly what we're dealing with, let's load the binary into a solid tool that my [MRE certification](https://www.mosse-institute.com/certifications/mre-certified-reverse-engineer.html) taught me about: [PEStudio](https://www.winitor.com/download2).
 Simply put, PEStudio parses [PE files](https://en.wikipedia.org/wiki/Portable_Executable#:~:text=The%20Portable%20Executable%20(PE)%20format,systems%2C%20and%20in%20UEFI%20environments.) and it's header to establish what the file does (from a static perspective).
 This gives us insight into if the file imports or exports function, the binary type, plaintext strings, which sections are present and a ton more info.
 Very useful too, highly recommend it.
 Now lets load Chrome.exe into it.